Windows Privilege Escalation

 ssh $username@$IP -i $filename

-Use chmod 600 id_rsa to assign restrictive permissions and the SSH does not block this method
+Use chmod 600 id_rsa to assign restrictive permissions, and SSH does not block this method

 • When having writing permissions on the .ssh/ directory of a user, we can generate an SSH key with the current user and pass it to the system